darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/linux/install-linux.md

    >
    > In this example, node is similar to the Java JDK.
 And npm is similar to Maven.

+## Switch Node Versions

+> Note: This course has been tested with Node 16.10.
+We will install this version.

+1. Install and use Node 16.10

+    ```bash
+    nvm install 16.10.0
+    nvm use 16.10.0
+    ```

 ## Install tsc
 tsc is the TypeScript compiler.
 We use tsc to compile TypeScript code into JavaScript code.
-We can install the TypeScript compile using the Node Package Manager (npm)
+We can install the TypeScript compiler using the Node Package Manager (npm)

+> Note: This course has been tested with TypeScript 4.6.
+We will install this version.

-1. In you terminal window, enter the following command
+1. In your terminal window, enter the following command

     ```
-    npm install -g typescript
+    npm install --location=global typescript@4.6.4
     ```

-   The `-g` installs this as a global package.
+   The `--location=global` installs this as a global package.
 The TypeScript compiler will be available to all directories for this user.

-   You will see something similar to

-    ```
-    /Users/luv2code/.nvm/versions/node/v12.11.1/bin/tsc -> /Users/luv2code/.nvm/versions/node/v12.11.1/lib/node_modules/typescript/bin/tsc
-    /Users/luv2code/.nvm/versions/node/v12.11.1/bin/tsserver -> /Users/luv2code/.nvm/versions/node/v12.11.1/lib/node_modules/typescript/bin/tsserver
-    + typescript@3.6.3
-    added 1 package from 1 contributor in 1.526s
-    ```

 2. You can verify the installation